 The jargon and design of Reddit

 If you’re just looking at Reddit for the first time, you may be a bit confused by what you are seeing, so here’s a quick rundown.
 The homepage (or “front page”) shows you various posts that are currently trending on the site, pulled from a variety of subreddits.
-You can click the sort button in the upper left to sort by posts that are “hot” (trending), new, controversial, and more.
+You can sort these posts by clicking one of the icons on the ribbon menu located underneath the Create Post text box.
+These icons will sort the posts by Best, Hot, New, Top, or Rising.

-Anyone with a Reddit account can create a subreddit for any topic, as long as it stays within the site’s community guidelines.
-Subreddits are managed by moderators (“mods” for short), volunteers who can edit the appearance of a particular subreddit, dictate what types of content are allowed in the sub, and even remove posts or content or ban users from the subreddit.
+Subreddits are managed by moderators (“mods,” for short), volunteers who can edit the appearance of a particular subreddit, dictate what types of content are allowed in the sub, and even remove posts or content or ban users from the subreddit.
+Reddit as a whole is governed by the admins, employees of Reddit who have vast powers across the site, including the ability to strip moderators of their privileges and even ban entire subreddits from the site.

 Next to a post, you’ll likely see up and down arrows, as well as a number.
 Users click the arrows to upvote or downvote posts, increasing or decreasing their visibility, and the number reflects the current sum of upvotes and downvotes.
-Reddit users can also upvote and downvote other users’ comments, and every account has a “karma” number tied to it, which indicates how much karma their comments have received in total.
-Karma doesn’t get you hip
+Reddit users can also upvote and downvote other users’ comments, and every account has a karma number tied to it, which indicates how much karma their comments have received in total.
+Karma doesn’t get you hip Reddit swag or anything like that, but it does help to boost your standing in the Reddit community.
+Be proud of your karma!

 Like most online communities, Reddit has its own language.
 Redditors tend to talk in abbreviations such as OP, TIL, IAmA, and AMA.
-“OP” just refers to the “original poster” in a thread, while “TIL” means “Today I learned” and is one of the most common abbreviations you’ll see.
-Many posts are simple “TIL” observations and realizations.
-Both “IAmA” and “AMA” refer to what might very well be
+OP just refers to the “original poster” in a thread, while TIL means “today I learned” and is one of the most common abbreviations you’ll see.
+Many posts are simple TIL observations and realizations.
+Both IAmA and AMA refer to what might very well be Reddit’s most popular feature: The Ask Me Anything thread.
+In an AMA, a well-known person such as Barack Obama or Nick Offerman, or someone who’s had a unique life experience (or a harrowing one, such as the woman who was mauled by a bear, fought it off, and drove four miles down a mountain with her face hanging off), submits him or herself to the inquisitive minds of Reddit.
+The resulting threads are some of the most insightful, humorous, and fascinating interviews you’ll ever read.

 Hey, everyone: I'll be taking your questions online today.
 Ask yours here: http://t.co/pcwZHo3O -bo